Dementia Care: Online Training for Family Caregivers

-This training is intended for family caregivers of people with Alzheimer’s disease or other dementia.
+This training is intended for family caregivers of people with Alzheimer’s disease or other dementias.

-A variety of resources is mentioned throughout the training.
-View this list of resources for family caregivers for additional information and assistance.
+Many resources are mentioned throughout the training.
+For more help and information, you can view this list of resources for family caregivers.

 Stay up to date on the latest news about Alzheimer’s disease and other dementias.
 Join our email list.